Cruise Info for Skippers

 By default, only the Cruise Skipper can edit cruise information.
 This includes adding or deleting boats, changing boat capacity, approving and removing sign-ups, etc. The Cruise Skipper can give permission to other Senior or Cruise Skippers to edit the cruise.
 To do so, click on the cruise to bring up the cruise info.
 At the bottom of the page, click on the Cruise Editors button, which will display a list of members who can edit the cruise.
 Click Add Permission to get a list of Senior and Cruise skippers, and select the one you want, and then click Submit.

 In the Cruse Add or Cruise Edit page, you can click on Add Boat.
 It will add a blank template for a boat, allowing you to specify Boat Name (required, and unique within the cruise), Skipper (optional, any name you want), and Crew Places (required).
 You can add multiple boats, and the system will add up all of the Crew Places you specify.
 For each skipper you specify, you can optionally specify an email address.
-If you use the site to email cruise sign-ups, skippers with email addresses are automatically copied on the email.
-You (or the boat skipper) can add the skipper's emergency contact info.
+You (or the boat skipper, if they have edit permission) can add the skipper's emergency contact info.
 Click on the cruise in the Cruise List (Activities->Cruising->Cruise List).
-The click on Crew List.
+Then click on Crew List.
 It will list all boats and skippers assigned by you to the cruise.
-Just below that list, click on Edit Contact Info, which will bring up a form to allow you to enter or change Emergency Contact Name and Phone.
+Just below that list, click on Edit Contacts/Guests, which will bring up a form to allow you to enter or change Emergency Contact Name and Phone for skippers.
 Then click Submit Contact Info.
 If you do not enter emergency contact info for the skippers, the Printable Crew List will have space for you to enter it at the dock.

 Editing Cruise or Boat Information